Australia–South Korea football rivalry: Historical origin

 During the 1990s they played a number of friendly matches and then met in the 2001 FIFA Confederations Cup which was hosted in Korea.
 South Korea won the match 1–0 which gave them their first competitive victory over Australia although South Korea would not qualify to the knockout stage whereas Australia would.
 After Australia entered the Asian Football Confederation in 2006 the two teams had to wait until the 2011 AFC Asian Cup before they met again in a competitive fixture.
 On this occasion the match finished 1–1 in the group stage in Qatar.

 They were to be drawn again in the same group when Australia hosted the 2015 AFC Asian Cup with Korea inflicting Australia's only defeat in the tournament, 1–0 in Brisbane, which was also South Korea's first ever win against Australia in Australia.
 However, Australia won a dramatic final in extra time in Sydney in front of a crowd of 76,385.
 Massimo Luongo scored just prior to half time.
 In second half injury time Son Heung-min equalised for the Koreans taking the match into extra time.
 James Troisi then scored the winner for Australia to claim their first Asian Cup.

 Australia and South Korea are two of only five Asian national teams to have reached the knockout stage of the FIFA World Cup.
 Likewise, they are also two countries to have won the AFC Asian Cup.
 Both Australia and South Korea are also successful in other major competitions: Australia was one of only three AFC teams to have reached the final of a senior FIFA competition, in 1997 FIFA Confederations Cup; while Australia and South Korea's youth teams were also finalists in FIFA U-17 World Cup and FIFA U-20 World Cup.

-List of matches
+Matches

 The following fixtures are considered 'A' Internationals by Football Australia only and are included in Australia's official statistics with regard to matches played, caps, records etc.